The Accommodation Request Process

 After You Complete Your Request:

-1. Disability Services will review the request and documentation and follow up, if there are questions or if additional information is needed.
+1. Accessibility and Disability Resources will review the request and documentation and follow up, if there are questions or if additional information is needed.
 (For example, documentation may be considered insufficient if it does not demonstrate why a specific accommodation is needed.)
 Please note that documentation of the disability may not be enough to warrant accommodations, as there must be a connection between the disability, the requested accommodation itself, and the purpose of that accommodation as it relates to the education program, campus activity, or employment opportunity at issue.

-2. The Director of Disability Services will determine if the individual is a qualified individual with a disability and if the accommodation requested is related to the disability and is reasonable.
+2. The office of Accessibility and Disability Resources will determine if the individual is a qualified individual with a disability and if the accommodation requested is related to the disability and is reasonable.
 The director may determine that an alternative accommodation will be provided if it is effective or if the requested accommodation would fundamentally alter the nature of the program or job at issue.
 Note that if the requested accommodations fundamentally alters essential requirements of a program, or fundamentally alters the essential functions of the job, then it is not viewed as reasonable.
 (Please feel free to raise any questions regarding what constitutes fundamental alterations to the director.)
 In such a case, the director will assess whether an alternate accommodation is available, and encourages the individual requesting the accommodation to dialogue with him about possible alternatives.

 4. If there is a disagreement regarding the outcome of the accommodation request review, the individual may follow up with the director and engage in further dialogue regarding the request.
 If more information or clarity is helpful, the individual can present it both in person and/or in writing.
 If no further agreement can be reached, an individual can request an appeal.
 Information about the Appeal Process